cloudy-sky-software/pulschema/README.md

 ### Resource names

-Set the `operationId` of an endpoint path's request method or the `title` property of the request body schema type.
+Set the `operationId` of an endpoint path's request method.
+The value must contain the name of the resource on which the request URI is operation.

+For example, `POST /myResource` can have one of the following operation IDs since there are a few different ways to represent the action on the resource.

+-   `create_myResource`
+-   `createMyResource`
+-   `post_myResource`
+-   `myResource_post`

+Similary, a `GET /myresource` that retrieves a list of `myResource`s: `list_myResource`.
+A `GET /myResource/{id}` would have the operation ID `get_myResource`

 ### Path params